gipfeli-io/gipfeli-docker/README.md

 This Docker configuration allows you to run the whole Gipfeli app locally with just one container.

+## Prerequisites

+* Docker must be installed on the system
+* Ports 3000, 3001 & 3002 must be unused

 ## Configuration

 After cloning the repository, the first step is to configure environment variables.